eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

 ### 4.2.4.
 EUDI Wallet Instance Lifecycle

-A EUDI Wallet Instance starts its life based on a valid EUDI Wallet Solution.
-The EUDI Wallet Provider provides a EUDI Wallet Solution to the User which is considered a Wallet Instance in **operational** state once installed and activated by the User.
-Depending on the form factor and implementation, providing an instance can require several actions, e.g., installation and initialization in case of a mobile EUDI Wallet.
+An EUDI Wallet Instance lifecycle begins when the User installs the mobile app component of the EUDI Wallet solution provided by The EUDI Wallet Provider.
+Once an EUDI Wallet Instance is installed and activated by the User and the EUDI Wallet Provider, it is in an **operational** state.
+In this state, the User manages the EUDI Wallet Instance, which may involve:

+* The EUDI Wallet Provider updating the EUDI Wallet Instance,
+* The EUDI Wallet Provider revoking the EUDI Wallet Instance, possibly at the User's request.
+Revocation of the Wallet Instance is accomplished by revoking the Wallet Instance attestation (refer to section 5.2.2),
+* The User uninstalling the EUDI Wallet Instance.

+In the **operational** state of the EUDI Wallet Instance:

-Such an EUDI Wallet Instance could already be used for non EUDI specific functions, such as storing loyalty cards or non-personalized train tickets or any other attestation that does not mandate a binding to a valid PID.
+* The User can request an attestation, such as a PID or a (Q)EAA.
+The EUDI Wallet Instance may also fulfil non-EUDI specific functions, like storing loyalty cards, or any other type of certification that doesn't explicitly necessitate a link to a valid PID.
+* Once an attestation is issued to the EUDI Wallet Instance, the User has the capability to release the attributes from this attestation to a Relying Party, based on their discretion.
+* The PID/(Q)EAA Provider continues to be responsible for the management of the attestation, which may include re-issuing it.
+The PID/(Q)EAA Provider can also revoke the attestation, possibly at the User's request.
+The specific management options will be detailed in subsequent documents. =

-Once an EUDI Wallet Instance is initialised, it is considered **valid**, meaning it is recognized by a PID Provider and it holds a valid PID set.
+Once an EUDI Wallet Instance holds a **valid** PID set, it is considered valid.
 If the PID expires or is revoked, the EUDI Wallet is not automatically unusable, its state is merely downgraded back to **operational**.
 This may affect the validity of a (Q)EAA or a certificate for QES.

 ![Figure 5: State-chart of Wallet Instance](media/image5.png){ width=100% }
 <!-- <img src="media/image5.png" style="width:2.08195in;height:2.53535in" /> -->

 *Figure 5: State-chart of Wallet Instance*

-It is currently assumed that only the User[^12] will be able to deactivate a EUDI Wallet Instance.
 Please note that this is independent from the possibility of a PID or (Q)EAA Provider to revoke their attestations.

 # 5. Requirements for Issuing PID and (Q)EAA